Skip to content

 Generators#

-Generator functions are functions that contain yield statements.
+Generators are functions that contain yield statements.
 When called, they return a generator iterator that can be used to iterate over the values yielded by the generator function.

 Say what?